Korean Communist Party: Background

-It was an organization organized that followed communism.
+It was an organization that followed communism.
 The Korean communist movement originally arose in Siberia after the Russian Revolution.
 The Korean Socialist Party was organized in Khabarovsk in May 1918, and the 'Irkutsk Korean Communist Party Branch', the Korean branch of the Russian Bolshevik Party at the time, was organized in Irkutsk on January 22, 1920.
 The former was represented by Yi Dong-hwi, and the latter was represented by Kim Cheol-hoon.
 Both were fundamentally passionate independence activists.
 However, the difference in constitution between the two organizations was that the former was a group of naturalized people from Western Siberia, while the latter was a group of naturalized people from Eastern Siberia.
 The former's purpose was to rally Koreans in Siberia to the anti-Japanese movement, and the latter's purpose was to mobilize Koreans in western Siberia to the Bolshevik front.

 Formation

 In 1919, the Provisional Government of the Republic of Korea was established in Shanghai.
 Yi Dong-hwi arrived in Shanghai at the end of August of that year and was inaugurated as the first Prime Minister of the Provisional Government of the Republic of Korea.
 Yi Dong-hwi formed a communist group in Shanghai in the spring of 1920 as the first step toward achieving independence with the help of the Soviet Union.
 This organization is centered around executives of the Korean Socialist Party.